I am in disbelief… how can the new year be here already? Christmas over and now, New Years… it doesn’t seem possible.

 I want time to slow down so I can enjoy every bit of the holiday season.
-I have Christmas pretty much ready to go.
 New Years’s is always low key.
 Either at home or a casual dinner with friends.

 I prefer comfy cozy at home clinking champagne glasses at midnight, nothing fancy… jeans and a sweater kind of night.

 Last year we had just moved and we enjoyed celebrating in our new house.
 I don’t make a big meal, but have finger food available all night long.
 I made these Spiced Bacon Skewers and they were a hit.
 I will be making them again this year.
 You can find the recipe, here.
 Spiced Bacon Skewers.

 To help celebrate the holidays this month I was sent not one, but two challenge boxes from Waverly Inspirations.
 I am a Waverly Inspirations Ambassador along with a handful of other DIY decorating bloggers.
 Every month they send us a box full of fabric, paints, and ribbon and challenge us to come up with something creative using the items.

 I used the contents of the first box to decorate one of the guests rooms in my house in holiday colors.
 The second box arrived and was filled with items to create something festive for New Year’s Eve celebrating.

 Even though I don’t “do it up” on New Year’s Eve, I still like to add my style to the simple festivities that are planned.
 I came up with a way I can use the items to add some of my own style to the festive, yet quiet evening at home.

 Since the night is all about toasting in 2017, I thought I would cover the center of a large silver tray that I found at a thrift store a few years ago for $4 with the black and white fabric.
 The tray is worn in the center, so making the tray liner, covers the imperfection.